HC Contempt Help Indore

 Q2: My husband refuses to pay the alimony as ordered by the court.
 What are my options?

-A2: You can file a contempt petition under Section 125 of CrPC or Order 39 Rule 2A of CPC, seeking enforcement of the order and penalties for non-compliance.
-Your lawyer can also explore other execution proceedings.
+You can take action immediately.
+File a contempt petition under Section 125 of CrPC or Order 39 Rule 2A of CPC.

 Q3: How long does it typically take for a contempt case to be resolved in the Indore High Court?